kailash-manasarovar/statement/docs/timeline/2024/december.md

 - I suggest that anyone found involved in poisoning or drugging is prosecuted for attempted murder.
 - I suggest that anyone found involved in sexual grooming is prosecuted for sexual abuse and/or rape.
 - I suggest that, where possible, the bodies of any suspicious deaths in the region are exhumed and analyzed for poisons and narcotics.
+- I suggest that, all previous residents in my flat or any flat managed by anyone related to these matters, is questioned.